What is Tax Planning: A Comprehensive Guide (2023)

 - Capital gains, or

-You might not do capital loss harvesting for tax reasons alone.
-Many people have an investment strategy.
+You might not do capital loss harvesting for tax reasons alone, but as part of an investment strategy.
 To maintain that investment strategy, periodic rebalancing is important.

 Capital gains harvesting